-The main objective of this section is to identify the gross margin of fallow, plant and ratoon cane crops (table 1).
+The main objective of this section is to identify the gross margin of fallow, plant and ratoon cane crops (table 1) in a sugarcane farming business.
 The economic analysis focuses on two types of fallow management, bare/weedy fallow and soybean fallow crop.
-Legume crops (e.g. soybeans) can either be grown as a green manure or harvested grain crop in the Burdekin region due to the availability of water for irrigation and suitable environmental conditions.
-The ABCD framework
+Legume crops can either be grown as a green manure or harvested grain crop in the Burdekin region due to the availability of water for irrigation and suitable environmental conditions.
+The ABCD framework specifies a bare fallow in C and D class management, soybean green manure crop in B class management and soybean harvested grain crop in A class management.
+Labour has been treated as a variable cost (\$30/hr) in the gross margin analysis to allow for a more accurate comparison between management classes.